YAL-Tools/ergo-keyboards/README.md

 Open a terminal/Command Prompt/PowerShell/whatever in the directory (on Windows, this is done by shift-right-clicking an empty spot in Explorer), type the following, and press Enter

 ```
 haxe build.hxml
 ```

 If Haxe is installed and all is well, docs/script.js will be updated.

+### Building stylesheets

+You'll need NodeJS and less installed.
+Nodemon is optional, but recommended for live reloading the changes.

+Run the command: `nodemon --exec lessc .\src\styles\styles.less .\docs\style.css`

+This will update the style.css whenever you make a change in any `.less` file.

 ## Credits